 - Is there an alternative to probate?

-Call 574.232.3538 to schedule an appointment with one of our estate planning or elder law attorneys to discuss your interest in probate representation or estate planning needs.
+Call 574.232.3538 to schedule an appointment with one of our experienced estate planning or elder law attorneys at THK Law, LLP.
+We are here to help with your interest in probate representation or estate planning needs.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.